b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 Again.
 This may look like a lot of work to do, but don't freak out, do it one point at a time, look at the instructions (they are pretty precise on purpose).
+If you get stuck, take a sneak peak at the solution and continue once you get back on the track.

 ### Exercise 3 {#sec:compare_contin_data_ex3}